 Action 1 Implement universal screening for suicide risk in all primary, hospital (especially emergency department care), behavioral health, and crisis response settings.

+Evidence based treatment and recovery services are available for people at risk of Strategy 2 suicide.

 Measure Increase the number of primary care, hospital, behavioral health and emergency room departments universally screening for suicide risk.
 A measurement needs to be developed to track this.
-Timeframe 2023-2030

-Evidence based treatment and recovery services are available for people at risk of suicide.

-- 10000 Partners State of Alaska Department of Health and Social Services Division of Behavioral Health Alaska Native Tribal Health Consortium Tribal Health Organizations Alaska Mental Health Trust Authority Statewide Suicide Prevention Council Healthcare organizations in the community Action 2 Community health providers offer appropriate services to Alaskans in crisis when they need them and as close to home as possible.
+Timeframe 2023-2030 Partners State of Alaska Department of Health and Social Services Division of Behavioral Health Alaska Native Tribal Health Consortium Tribal Health Organizations Alaska Mental Health Trust Authority Statewide Suicide Prevention Council Healthcare organizations in the community Action 2 Community health providers offer appropriate services to Alaskans in crisis when they need them and as close to home as possible.
 Measure Increase in the number of providers implementing new waivered services available through 1115 waiver for SUD/MH, regionally and statewide. - 2021-2030.
 Timeframe 2021-2030 Partners State of Alaska Department of Health and Social Services Division of Behavioral Health Alaska Native Tribal Health Consortium Tribal Health Organizations Alaska Mental Health Trust Authority Healthcare organizations in the community